mpv-player/mpv-build/README.rst

 Selecting release vs. master versions
 =====================================

-By default, mpv, ffmpeg and libass use the git master versions.
+By default, mpv, ffmpeg, libplacebo and libass use the git master versions.
 These are bleeding edge, but should usually work fine.
 To get a stable (slightly stale) version, you can use release versions.
 Note that at least for mpv, releases are not actually maintained - releases are for Linux distributions, which are expected to maintain them and to backport bug fixes (which they usually fail to do).

 The following command can be used to delete all local changes, and to checkout the latest release version of mpv::